-- plagiarism by copying and passing off, as the student's own, the whole or part(s) of another person's work with or without the originator's permission and without appropriately acknowledging the source. - collusion by working collaboratively with other students to produce work that is submitted as individual student work.
-Students should not be discouraged from group work, as this is an essential key skill for many sectors and subject areas, but the use of minutes, allocating tasks, agreeing outcomes, etc.. are an essential part of group work and this must be made clear to the students. - impersonation by pretending to be someone else in order to produce the work for another. - fabrication of results and/or evidence. - failing to abide by the instructions or advice of an assessor, a supervisor, an invigilator, or Awarding Organisation conditions in relation to the assessment/examination/test rules, regulations and security. - misuse of assessment/examination material. - introduction and/or use of unauthorised material contra to the requirements of supervised assessment/examination/test conditions. - obtaining, receiving, exchanging or passing on information which could be assessment/examination/test related (or the attempt to) by means of talking or written papers/notes during supervised assessment/examination/test conditions. - behaving in such a way as to undermine the integrity of the assessment/examination/test. - the alteration of any results document, including certificates. - cheating to gain an unfair advantage.
+- Plagiarism by copying and passing off, as the student's own, the whole or part(s) of another person's work with or without the originator's permission and without appropriately acknowledging the source, including the use of AI. - Collusion by working collaboratively with other students to produce work that is submitted as individual student work.
+Students should not be discouraged from group work, as this is an essential key skill for many sectors and subject areas, but the use of minutes, allocating tasks, agreeing outcomes, etc.. are an essential part of group work and this must be made clear to the students. - Impersonation by pretending to be someone else in order to produce the work for another. - Fabrication of results and/or evidence. - Failing to abide by the instructions or advice of an assessor, a supervisor, an invigilator, or Awarding Organisation conditions in relation to the assessment/examination/test rules, regulations and security. - Misuse of assessment/examination material. - Introduction and/or use of unauthorised material contra to the requirements of supervised assessment/examination/test conditions. - Obtaining, receiving, exchanging or passing on information which could be assessment/examination/test related (or the attempt to) by means of talking or written papers/notes during supervised assessment/examination/test conditions. - Behaving in such a way as to undermine the integrity of the assessment/examination/test. - The alteration of any results document, including certificates. - Cheating to gain an unfair advantage.

-6.2 College staff malpractice
+College staff malpractice